apache/struts-site/source/core-developers/result-types.md

 ## How to use results

-Once your action has been executed it must either return a result name (as `java.lang.String`) or instance of `com.opensymphony.xwork2.Result` and the result will be executed directly.
+Once your action has been executed it must either return a result name (as `java.lang.String`) or instance of `com.opensymphony.xwork2.Result` and then the result will be executed directly.

 If a String has been returned, the framework will try to find a matching result in the configuration and then it will execute the result of a given type, see example: